cantalupo555/vocab-smart-card/CONVENTIONS.md

 ## Language

--   **All commit messages, comments, documentation, and code annotations must be written in English.**
+-   **All commit messages, pull request, code reviews, issues, documentation, comments, and code must be written in English.**
 -   This ensures consistency across the project and facilitates collaboration with international contributors.
 -   Use clear and concise English to improve readability and maintainability.